qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 Because the values given by sam are all at the 5 end, which is not the same as the actual in vivo DNA.
 So you need to add the later value, add the length of the sequence, and then subtract the starting value of the previous sequence.

 <b>The 10th column</b>: SEQ: segment SEQuence.
-This field can be a ‘*’ when the sequence is not stored.
-If not a ‘*’, the length of the sequence must equal the sum of lengths of M/I/S/=/X operations in CIGAR.
+This field can be a * when the sequence is not stored.
+If not a *, the length of the sequence must equal the sum of lengths of M/I/S/=/X operations in CIGAR.
 An ‘=’ denotes the base is identical to the reference base.
 No assumptions can be made on the letter cases.

 <b>The 11th column</b>: QUAL: ASCII of base QUALity plus 33 (same as the quality string in the Sanger FASTQ format).
 A base quality is the phred-scaled base error probability which equals −10 log10 Pr{base is wrong}.
-This field can be a ‘*’ when quality is not stored.
+This field can be a * when quality is not stored.
 If not a ‘*’, SEQ must not be a ‘*’ and the length of the quality string ought to equal the length of SEQ.

+<b>The tag column</b>: